Jeffrey214/MatlabMinesweeper/README.md

 # MATLAB Minesweeper

 A simple, interactive Minesweeper game built in MATLAB.
-Constructed as my final project for Computer Programming 1 (BPA-PP1) at the Brno University of Technology (Vysoké Učení Technické) VUT in Brno, Czech Republic.
+Coded as my final project for Computer Programming 1 (BPA-PP1) at the Brno University of Technology (Vysoké Učení Technické) VUT in Brno, Czech Republic.

 ---

 ## Features

 - GUI-based gameplay with MATLAB App Designer or custom figures
-- Multiple difficulty levels: Beginner, Intermediate, Expert, or custom
+- Multiple difficulty levels: Beginner, Intermediate, Expert
 - Timer and mine counter to track progress
 - Save and load settings and high scores (`minesweeper_settings.mat`, `minesweeper_scores.mat`)